 The tankers, from A, B, and C Companies, were able to clear the pockets by February 18.
 But before this was done, one C Company tank which had gone beyond the American perimeter was disabled and the tank just sat there.
 When the sun came up the next day, the tank was still sitting there.
 During the night, its crew was buried alive, inside the tank, by the Japanese.
 When the Japanese had been wiped out, the tank was turned upside down to remove the dirt and recover the bodies of the crew.
 The tank was put back into use.
 It was for their performance during this battle that the 192nd Tank Battalion would receive one of its Presidential Unit Citations

-When the Japanese did move the POWs, they were taken by barge to an area off Bataan where they were made to jump into the water and swim to shore.
-Once on shore, the POWs spent time repairing a nearby pier that had been damaged by shells during the Battle of Bataan.
-After the repairs were finished, the POWs were ordered to form ranks]and told to march.
+The POWs remained on a beach on the island for two weeks.
+There was no shade and water was scarce.
+The POWs volunteered to bury the dead since it got them off the beach and gave them the opportunity to find food and water.
+The POWs remained on the beach until they were transported by barge close to the shore of Luzon.
+They were then ordered to jump overboard and swim to shore.
+Onshore, they filled in crater holes on a pier.
+Some of the POWs went to the WaWa Dam and worked on rebuilding it.
+After they were finished they formed ranks and were ordered to march.
 Having heard about the march from Bataan from men who had escaped it, they feared they were going to receive the same treatment.
 To their surprise, they were marched at a reasonable pace and given breaks.
 The POWs were marched up Dewey Boulevard in Manila to Bilibid Prison where they were held until transferred to Cabanatuan.